ebuyakin/maichat/docs/image_messages_spec.md

   - Ctrl+F: open native file picker (attach).
 Not a modal overlay; uses hidden input[type=file].
   - Cmd+V: paste image(s) to attach.
   - Ctrl+Shift+O: open image overlay for the drafted message (first attachment), or Ctrl+Shift+O + [1–9] for Nth.
+  - In overlay (Input mode only): j/k (prev/next), Esc close, Delete/Backspace or x removes the currently viewed image from the draft (with confirm prompt if >1 image attached).
     - Rationale: cannot use plain “i” while typing; Ctrl+Shift+O is cross-mode and does not collide with browser devtools on macOS.
 We also support Ctrl+Shift+O in View mode as an alternative for consistency.

 Provider mapping (send time)